A poset representation for stable contracts in a two-sided market generated by integer choice functions: Computational aspects

 \subsection{Constructing the poset $(\Uscr,\tau,\lessdot)$}

-To construct this poset, we follow the approach outlined in Sect.~\SSEC{principal_lat}, assuming that the initial stable g-matching $\xmin$ is available (a method of finding $\xmin$ will be described in the next subsection).
+To construct this poset, we follow the approach outlined in Sect.~\SSEC{principal_lat}, assuming that the initial stable g-matching $\xmin$ is available.
 According to it, our algorithm consists of $N+1$ \emph{stages}, where $N$ is the length of a full route.

 At \emph{Stage 0}, we construct an arbitrary full route $\Tscr_0=(\xmin=x_0,x_1,\ldots,x_N=\xmax)$.
 During this stage, we maintain a current list $\Lscr$ of different rotations used in the already constructed part of the route, and for each rotation $R\in\Lscr$, we maintain the number $\eta(R)$ of occurrences of $R$ in this part.
 For $i=1,\ldots,N$, let $R[i]$ denote the rotation applied to $x_{i-1}$ (with weight $\tau_{R[i]}(x_{i-1})$) to obtain $x_i$.
 Initially, we set $\Lscr:=\emptyset$.